WICG/attribution-reporting-api/trigger_attestation.md

 sensitive, then partitioning this count per token-state (trigger-side data) could amplify a counting attack.

-Even without trigger attestation, reports can already be partitioned by the following trigger-side fields:
+Even without report verification, reports can already be partitioned by the following trigger-side fields:

 - `scheduled_report_time`